Jenny Qi is a writer, editor, and science communication consultant with a Ph.D. in Cancer Biology.

 Her writing contains themes of early loss and grief, the inheritance of trauma, and the intersection of science and art.
 Her work is influenced by both Western and Chinese literature, mythology, and culture, as well as her background as a scientist.

 Jenny Qi received her Ph.D. in Biomedical Science (Cancer Biology) from the University of California, San Francisco (UCSF) in 2017, where she studied novel drug candidates in preclinical models of pancreatic cancer.
 She does science communication consulting for life science and biopharma, specializing in oncology content.

 She has worked as a science & medicine editor and strategist at UCSF, American Journal Experts, Doximity and elsewhere, creating and editing scientific manuscripts, grant proposals, news articles, blogs and personal essays, podcasts, slide decks, and more.
 Topics have included oncology, health insurance, diversity in medicine, medical humanities, hospice & palliative care, and mental health in academia.
 Her articles may be found here, and more information can be found on LinkedIn.

 She was a co-founder, co-host and producer of the science storytelling podcast Bone Lab Radio.

 She currently lives in San Francisco.
-In her spare time, she enjoys photography, makes clay and felt creatures, draws elaborate charts, and takes care of her plants.
+In her spare time, she enjoys photography, painting, makes clay and felt creatures, draws elaborate charts, and takes care of her plants.